swastvika/planno-config-server/README.md

 # planno-config-server
-Config Server for Planno App to keep all Service Configurations
+Config Server for Planno App to keep all Service Configurations.